Napoleon’s View of Love|Who Was the One Woman an Emperor Couldn’t Possess?

 Even after their separation, Napoleon never forgot Joséphine.

-He continued to send her gifts, funded the upkeep of her home at Malmaison, and dispatched envoys with clothes and perfume during her illness.
+He sent her gifts, paid for the upkeep of her home at Malmaison, and dispatched envoys whenever he heard she was ill.

 In the Winds of Saint Helena